krosk/fastswitch-notes/notes/12-12_december.md

 - Regardless of if it is sequential or parallel, SMP hardware can/will ensure coherency of cache and memory.
 - No protection: readily implementable on ARM devices with memory hotplug like
 - VE: most complete solution to preserve a "per environment" protection
 - Trustzone: enough for a "per world" protection (secure/non-secure), need hardware/software support (and potentially bootloader cooperation).
-Contrary to x86 needs, this is a viable solution for mobile devices
+Contrary to x86 needs, this is a viable solution for mobile devices.
+A system host can be located in the secure world and controls the monitor.
+It has to

+Prototype availability:
+- The first step has been to implement a watered down version of the architecture on a consumer electronics, mainly to prove that making multiple OSes cooperate on a single device directly on hardware is a possibility.
+We have done it.
+- The second would be to prove that heterogeneous OSes may run.
+Consumer electronics due to their proprietary platforms are limited in the availability of heterogeneous OSes, and therefore we

 Others:
 - NoHype has virtual i/o devices... do we need to provide this?